Find out everything you need to know about new federal legislation and submitting your W-9.

 Until recently, people didn’t have many options outside of traditional 9-to-5 jobs, and being on company payroll with automatic tax, medicare, and social security deductions.
 Times have changed!
 Online platforms have opened up the gig economy, and people now earn income in new ways.
 From online marketplaces to housing rentals, on-demand delivery and freelance work, many people now manage their own schedule and income … and the taxes that go along with it.

-By changing the minimum threshold to $600 for Form 1099-K, more sellers will receive the appropriate tax paperwork and be reminded to properly report online sales for income tax purposes.
-It’s important to remember that income taxes didn’t change when the 1099-K reporting threshold was lowered to $600 in gross sales – online sellers were always required to report income properly on income taxes.
+By changing the minimum threshold for Form 1099-K, more sellers will receive the appropriate tax paperwork and be reminded to properly report online sales for income tax purposes.
+It’s important to remember that income taxes didn’t change when the 1099-K reporting threshold was lowered – online sellers were always required to report income properly on income taxes.
 You are generally subject to income tax only on your gains, so if you sold an item for less than what you bought it for, you might not be subject to income tax on that sale.
 Be sure to keep your receipts for verification, and check with your tax advisor if you have questions.

-If you think you’ll make $600 or more in gross sales on Mercari, it’s best to submit your W-9 early in the Tax Center so you don’t lose out on any potential sales due to account restrictions.
-If your gross sales are under $600 in a calendar year, you won’t need to fill out a W-9, and you won’t receive a 1099-K for that year.
+If you think you’ll meet or exceed the 1099-K gross sales reporting threshold on Mercari, it’s best to submit your W-9 early in the Tax Center so you don’t lose out on any potential sales due to account restrictions.
+If your gross sales are under the 1099-K gross sales reporting threshold in a calendar year, you won’t need to fill out a W-9, and you won’t receive a 1099-K for that year.